-In Confluence, there are two categories of page templates:
+In Confluence, there are four categories of page templates:

 - Space templates: These page templates are available in a specific space only.
-If you havespace administrator permission, you can define templates via the space administration screen. - Global templates: These page templates are available in every space on your site.
-If you have Confluence Administrator permission, you can define global templates via the Confluence Administration Console.
+If you have space administrator permission, you can define templates via the space administration screen. - Global page templates: These page templates are available in every space on your site.
+If you have Confluence Administrator permission, you can define global templates via the Confluence Administration Console. - Blueprints: A blueprint is a page template with added functionality to help you create, manage and organize content in Confluence, and there's a collection of predefined ones that ship with Confluence.
+You can also download additional blueprints from the Atlassian Marketplace.
+You can customize the blueprint templates to suit your individual needs, disable particular blueprints or even develop your own blueprints. - System templates: Confluence also provides 'system templates' containing content like the site welcome message and default space content.
+See Administering Site Templates.
+If you edit a system template, it is referred to as a custom or edited system template.